+The Adjusted EBITDA performance metric eliminates the significant non-cash depreciation and amortization expense that results from the capital-intensive nature of our business and from intangible assets recognized from acquisitions, as well as certain non-cash and other operating items that affect the period-to-period comparability of our operating performance.
+In addition, Adjusted EBITDA is unaffected by our capital and tax structures and by our investment activities.
 The Divisional performance metric is designed to reflect the performance of the Company's different business divisions.
 The Divisional performance metric is earned based on the weighted average payout score of the Company's Telecommunication bonus plan (80% weight) and the News & Advertising bonus plan (20% weight).
 The Operational performance metric is a discretionary measure based on the overall effectiveness of our corporate departments in supporting the Company's financial and operational objectives for the fiscal year, as determined by the Compensation Committee.

-For our corporate leaders, including our named executive officers, these performance areas resulted in a payout score equal to 101.6% of target bonus, reflecting a Financial payout score of 27.0%, a Divisional payout score of 49.6% and an Operational payout score of 25.0%.
-The actual Adjusted EBITDA of \$3,608,890 exceeded the target Adjusted EBITDA of \$3,574,000.
+For our corporate leaders, including our named executive officers, these performance areas resulted in a payout score equal to 97.5% of target bonus, reflecting a Financial payout score of 17.4%, a Divisional payout score of 45.1% and an Operational payout score of 35.0%.
+In reviewing the Financial performance area, the Compensation Committee acknowledged certain unanticipated events occurring in 2024 and exercised its discretion to modify the Adjusted EBITDA performance metric accordingly.
+The modified 2024 Adjusted EBITDA and target Adjusted EBITDA utilized by the Committee were \$3,452.1 million and \$3,581.3 million, respectively, which resulted in a Financial payout score less than 25%.

-The Compensation Committee approved discretionary individual performance adjustments to certain of the executive officers' 2023 bonus payouts.
-The Committee approved a total bonus payout (inclusive of the individual performance adjustments) equal to 150% of the target bonus for Mr. Mathew (\$3,000,000), 150% of the target bonus for Mr. Sirota (\$750,000), 125% of the target bonus for Mr. Olsen (\$579,808) and 125% of the target bonus for Ms. Schmidt (\$499,399).
-The discretionary bonus amounts included in the total bonus payout equal \$968,000 for Mr. Mathew, \$242,000 for Mr. Sirota, \$108,540 for Mr. Olsen and \$93,488 for Ms. Schmidt.
-In accordance with Mr. Grau's separation agreement, Mr. Grau's bonus payout was equal to 101.6% of his target bonus based on actual base salary paid in 2023 (\$212,579).
+The Compensation Committee approved discretionary individual performance adjustments to certain of the executive officers' 2024 bonus payouts.
+The Committee approved a total bonus payout (inclusive of the individual performance adjustments) equal to 135% of the target bonus for Mr. Sirota (\$807,404) and 135% of the target bonus for Mr. Olsen (\$757,169).
+The discretionary bonus amounts included in the total bonus payout equal \$224,279 for Mr. Sirota and \$210,325 for Mr. Olsen.